eTherapyPro | Online Therapy Chat | Online Therapy

 2. More Accessible

 This is a great option for people in remote regions without any access to traditional therapy options.
-For example, if you live in a remote town and there are no professionals specialising in depression therapy near you, you can use online platforms to get assistance.
+For example, if you live in a remote town and there are no professionals specializing in depression therapy near you, you can use online platforms to get assistance.

 3. Privacy

 Online therapy is very private.
-You can communicate through chat or phone call instead of visiting the therapist’s office or even getting on a video call.
+You can communicate through chat or phone calls instead of visiting the therapist’s office or even getting on a video call.
 That’s not the case with traditional therapy, that relies solely on face-to-face interaction.

 Privacy is a big factor for people struggling with anxiety.
 They are reluctant to communicate directly with a therapist and experience anxiety whenever they need to speak up.
 People with depression have low self-esteem issues and will worry about what others will think if they see them walking into a therapist’s office.